ORANGE HERITAGE TRAIL:

 you to Hartley Road after 3.3 miles where the trail currently ends.

-Plans call for continuing the trail northwest to Middletown.
+Plans call for continuing the trail 4 miles northwest to Middletown.
 Construction is

 slated to begin in 2018.

 CLICK HERE FOR MAP